Saab JAS 39 Gripen: JAS 39E/F and other developments

 In 2010, Sweden awarded Saab a four-year contract to improve the Gripen's radar and other equipment, integrate new weapons, and lower its operating costs.
 In June 2010, Saab stated that Sweden planned to order the Gripen NG, designated JAS 39E/F, and was to enter service in 2017 or earlier dependent on export orders.
-On 25 August 2012, following Switzerland's intention to buy 22 of the E/F variants, Sweden announced it planned to buy 40–60 Gripen E/Fs.On 17 January 2013, the Swedish government decided to purchase 60 Gripen Es.
+On 25 August 2012, following Switzerland's intention to buy 22 of the E/F variants, Sweden announced it planned to buy 40–60 Gripen E/Fs.
+On 17 January 2013, the Swedish government decided to purchase 60 Gripen Es.
 Subsequent to a national referendum in 2014 Switzerland decided not to procure replacement fighters and postponed their procurement process.

 In July 2013, assembly began on the first pre-production Gripen E. Originally 60 JAS 39Cs were to be retrofitted as JAS 39Es by 2023, but this was revised to Gripen Es having new-built airframes and some reused parts from JAS 39Cs.
 In March 2014, Saab revealed the detailed design and indicated plans to receive military type certification in 2018.
 The first Gripen E was rolled out on 18 May 2016.
 Saab delayed the first flight from 2016 to 2017 to focus on civilian-grade software certification; high speed taxi tests began in December 2016.
-In September 2015, Saab Aeronautics head Lennart Sindahl announced that an Electronic Warfare version of the Gripen F two-seater was under development.
+In September 2015, Saab Aeronautics head Lennart Sindahl stated that an Electronic Warfare version of the Gripen F two-seater could be developed.
 On 15 June 2017, Saab completed the Gripen E's first flight.
 By May 2018, the Gripen E had attained supersonic flight and was to commence load tests.
 On 24 November 2021, Saab announced that the first six Gripen Es were ready to be delivered to the Swedish and Brazilian air forces.
 The flight test programme with pre-production Gripen Es continued even after initial deliveries to both the Swedish and Brazilian Air Forces.